3838438org/pycharm-ssh-docker/README.md

 ## TODO
 * proper secret management.
 * some config setup, so that `Dockerfile`, `Makefile` and shell scripts are sharing stuff (port, user names, passwords, etc.)
-* *You have to ssh in console before running code in PyCharm* to make this work.
+* **You have to ssh in console before running code in PyCharm** to make this work.
 I don't know why.
+* Maybe have `.pycharm_helpers` copied to the docker container on build?